Amber J. Mannings

 Associate

-While in law school, Ms. Mannings served as a judicial intern to the Honorable Donald L. Graham and the Honorable Kathleen M. Williams, both of the U.S. District Court for the Southern District of Florida.
+While in law school, Ms. Mannings served as a Judicial Intern to the Honorable Donald L. Graham and the Honorable Kathleen M. Williams, both of the U.S. District Court for the Southern District of Florida.
 Ms. Mannings was part of the Caribbean Student Bar Association, the H.T.
 Smith Black Law Student Association, and the Haitian American Law Student Association.
 She was a law fellow for Legal Services of Greater Miami, where she provided hands on assistance to underserved communities throughout Miami-Dade County.
 Ms. Mannings also simultaneously worked for the Miami-Dade Public Defender’s office as a Certified Legal Intern and as a law clerk for a first party property insurance defense firm in Coral Gables, Florida.
 While at FIU College of Law, she participated in FIU’s Death Penalty Law Clinic, performing mitigation services for clients who were facing capital punishment, which included analyzing discovery, preparing legal research on parole law and 4th amendment rights, as well as creating legal defense theories and memorandum.

 Education